daiolupo/project-journal/journal.md

 ### What I completed today

-- Today I completed
+- Today I completed the task of cloning the software project repo.
+Installing the all the dependencies.
+- I completed the task of setting up the server with NodeJS and ExpressJS.

 ### Any issues preventing you from progressing

-- The issues today
+- The issues today was cloning the repo and installing the dependencies.
+I had a lot of issues with dependency errors and had to delete the whole project about five times and to start all over again.

 ### Actions taken

-- The action I will take is
+- The action I had taken was to resolve the dependency issues as quick as possible to get a running web application.

 ### Smart goal for the next day

-- The smart goal for tomorrow is
+- Implement a connection from the server to the MongoDB Atlas database.

 ### Personal reflection

-- What went well today
+- What went well today was I managed to set up the server quite successfully.
-- What didn't go well
+- What didn't go well was the installation of the dependencies.
-- What I can improve is
+- What I can improve is work through the issues by having a break and then coming back to it.

 [Go back to Table of Contents](#toc)